By Courtney Snyder, MD

 Historically we've considered mental health and illness as coming from either one's life experiences or coming from one's genetics or biology.
 We've mistakenly considered the the brain separate from the rest of the body.
 We are more interconnected than those outdated views suggest.
 Our physical health impacts our brain health.
 Likewise, we experience emotions (fear, anger, sadness, and joy) not only in our brains, but in our bodies.
 Emotions influence our brain's biochemistry, and our biochemistry impacts our emotions, bodies and how we experience our lives.

-A perfect example of this is Pyrrole Disorder - a biochemical abnormality that causes the overproduction of.
-Pyrroles are a metabolite of hemoglobin (a protein in red blood cells that carries oxygen throughout the body).
-Pyrroles are not a problem and do not cause disease.
+A perfect example of this is Pyrrole Disorder - an inborn error of pyrrole chemistry.
+Those who are affected make an excessive amount of this metabolite.
+Pyrroles themselves are not a problem and do not cause disease.
 We all have them.
 They do however, bind Vitamin B6 and Zinc.
 When pyrroles leave the body (through urine), they take some B6 and zinc with them.
 This is not a problem either.
 The problem comes when pyrroles are being overproduced for genetic reasons or because of physical or emotional stress.
 This can lead to severe B6 and zinc deficiencies.

 While there aren’t many nutrients that seem to directly affect neurotransmitters and brain functioning, zinc and B6 are two of the biggies.
 B6 is needed to make the neurotransmitters Dopamine, Serotonin and GABA in the brain.
 Zinc also has a great impact on the brain (and deserves a blog post of it's own).
 Separately zinc is important for the gastrointestinal and immune systems, both of which influence brain health.

 As I mentioned, stress can cause an increase in the production of pyrroles.
 This stress could be from an a disrupted early attachment, trauma, starting a new school or job, an underlying medical condition, or even a cold or growth spurt.